 There’s no doubt that conferences are one of the most popular event types in the business world.
 But just because demand is high doesn’t mean success is guaranteed.
 Pulling off a wildly successful conference like Dreamforce, for example, takes a lot of hard work — and a total shift in mindset.

-People attend your conference for a reason, whether that’s to learn something new or connect with people in their industry.
-But they also want to have fun while doing so, so it’s up to you to ultimately find the right balance between entertainment and education.
+You don’t want a boring conference that is all work and no play.
+But it’s important to remember that people attend your conference for a reason – and that’s usually to learn something new or connect with people in their industry.
+Ultimately, you need to find the right balance between entertainment and education.

 - Make sure the entertainment syncs with your agenda, otherwise your attendees will wonder why you wasted their time and money.

 - Don’t jump on the latest trends just because you can.
 The speed at which a trend can become a gimmick isn’t just bad for your brand reputation.
 You could end up wasting money on trends that won’t be relevant by the time your conference has kicked off.

 - Avoid the temptation to repeat the same entertainment every year or copy other conferences.

 - If you can’t afford big bucks for separate entertainment or you have a tight program, sprinkle some light-hearted fun in your agenda.
 Hire entertainers or performers — like a comedian or impersonator — to MC or introduce key elements to your program.

 A large-scale conference experience requires significant resources and skillful project management.
 When balancing time, money, and people, you’ll need to be willing to collaborate and compromise in order to get things done.

 Be open to unconventional ideas, even for elements typically set in stone.
 Your event registration or check-in should always be at the entrance, but when it comes to things like refreshments or charging stations – anything is possible.